coderabbitai/ai-pr-reviewer/README.md

   `summarize_release_notes` prompts to focus on specific aspects of the review process or even change the review objective.

-To use this tool, you need to add the provided YAML file to your repository and configure the required environment variables, such as GITHUB_TOKEN and OPENAI_API_KEY.
+To use this tool, you need to add the provided YAML file to your repository and configure the required environment variables, such as `GITHUB_TOKEN` and `OPENAI_API_KEY`.
 For more information on usage, examples, contributing, and FAQs, you can refer to the sections below.

 - [Overview](#overview)
 - [Install instructions](#install-instructions)